KomarArseniy/KomarArseniy/README.md

 - 🌱 Learn best by building — everything in this profile is a deployed, working project, not a tutorial clone
 - ⚡ Comfortable using AI tools to move faster, but I always read and understand every line before it ships

-Open to interesting projects, internships, and just talking shop about frontend architecture — reach out below 👇
+Open to interesting projects, internships, and just talking shop about frontend architecture

 <div align="center">